Customer journey (Genesys Cloud)

 View journey details

 The map updates in real time as the customer navigates your website, responds to interaction requests, and matches segments.
-To see the details of a particular icon on the map, click it.
+To see the details of an item on the map, click its icon.
 For more information about the icons, see Journey map icons.

 - You can expand multiple cards simultaneously.